 - Millions of people have been put on government-supported job retention schemes due to the fact that parts of the economy, such as tourism and hospitality, have reached a near standstill.

-- 60% of businesses in the U.S. have been permanently closed; others have encountered significant challenges and had to quickly adapt to the new norms to keep providing their services without affecting customer experience.
+- 60% of businesses in the U.S. have been permanently closed; others have encountered significant challenges and had to engage in business process transformation to quickly adapt to the new norms and keep providing their services without affecting customer experience.

 Digital technologies and different communication and online marketplace platforms have played a central role in allowing millions of people to stay connected while being at home.